 IPF is the most frequent diagnosed of the interstitial lung diseases.

 More trials than ever are ongoing to see if new medication works and more than ever pharmaceutical companies seem to have a genuine interest in bringing specific medication to the market.
-The drug Pirfenidone seems to be getting closer to a market launch in the US after getting approval first in Japan, in Europe in March 2011 and in Canada in October 2012.

 This is a great film to help introduce you and loved ones to Pulmonary Fibrosis - see it at www.everybreathcountsfim.com

 On the links and resources page we'll show you a few websites where you can go for the really difficult description of the disease but here are two important ones.